jamesla/ql-docker/README.md

 To include custom workshops and/or factories you will need to extend this docker image.

-1. Create your own dockerfile using this one as a base image:
+1. Create your own dockerfile that extends this one:

 ```Dockerfile
 FROM cm2network/steamcmd as workshop-grabber